-The central thesis of the book is not Fem**ism, it is in fact, betterment of our communities by loving and respecting each other.
-In other words, letting everyone irrespective of their gender make decisions for themselves and; including diversity in our community and never letting anyone feel like an outsider.
+The book’s central thesis is improving our communities by loving and respecting each other and, in other words, letting everyone, irrespective of their gender, make decisions for themselves, including diversity in our community, and never letting anyone feel like an outsider.
 It’s that simple.
-That simply is empowerment which is synonymously also called Fem**ism Feminism.
+That is empowerment, which is synonymously also called Feminism.

-However, there is also a dark side to it.
-As mentioned earlier, there have also been numerous cases wherein many women are egregiously abusing, disempowering and hurting others by taking undue advantage of their power and trust vested in them, in the pretext of Feminism, which is creating fear, hatred and spreading myths about what Feminism really is.
+On the flip side, there have also been numerous cases wherein some women are egregiously abusing the power and trust vested in them through communities and laws and are focused on disempowering others by flasely accusing men (enter “Karen”), in the pretext of Feminism, which is creating fear, hatred and spreading myths about what Feminism really is.

-And since Feminism is a relatively newer concept, we need guidance and at least a role model (if not a few) to educate ourselves on this matter.
+And since Feminism is a relatively newer concept, we need guidance and a simplified view to educate ourselves on this matter.
 To help us think, understand and respond to these abusers.
 And who could be a better person to teach us other than the one who has herself been learning and empowering others for more than twenty years!

 This book teaches us that Feminism is creating a power balance amongst all the sound minded adults in our society, this sweeping social restructuring needs to be brought with grace and love, otherwise despite best intentions, it will leave us with anything but goodwill.